JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 A woman from the Atari team came by to fix the situation.
 She looked around the computer and asked someone else for help.
 She was a bit panicked, but I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari cassette drive.
 I guess the cartridges weren’t manufactured yet, so this contest would be running the game from the cassette drive.

 I walked over and said, “I can help.”
-And switched off the computer
+And switched off the computer, held down the “Start” key, waited for a beep and then hit the “Return” key and the program started loading.

+“I have one at home,” I told the woman from Atari.
+She smiled as the other guy running the thing came over, saw what was happening and said, “Yeah, the kid fixed it.
+We just have to wait now.”

+After a while *Centipede* loaded and the guy running the comptetion all asked us to come up front.
+He basically said he would be starting the competition and it would go by the order of people on the sign-up list.

+I knew I wasn’t at the top of the list, so I knew I wasn’t first.
+But I checked the list and there wasn’t more than one or two other people signed up after me.

 ***